 ADJ 236 PRINCIPLES OF CRIMINAL INVESTIGATION (3 CR.)
-Surveys the fundamentals of criminal investigation procedures and techniques of criminal investigation procedures and techniques.
+Surveys the fundamentals of criminal investigation procedures and techniques.
 Examines crime scene search, collecting, handling and preserving of evidence.
 Lecture 3 hours per week.

 ADJ 247 CRIMINAL BEHAVIOR (3 CR.)
 Introduces and evaluates the concepts of normal and abnormal behavior.
 Focuses on the psychological and sociological aspects of criminal and other deviant behavior patterns.
 Lecture 3 hours per week.